frequently asked questions

 WHAT ARE THE ADVANTAGES OF SLIDERS AND STACKERS?

 Sliding doors permit wider obstruction-free vistas to be achieved as the leaf size of sliding doors can be much wider than with multi folds.
-They can be up to 40% less expensive than multi folds and, because their weight can be carried on bottom rollers, they need not burden overhead lintels or side jambs.
+They can be significantly less expensive than multi folds and, because their weight can be carried on bottom rollers, they need not burden overhead lintels or side jambs.
 They are suitable for very wide and tall openings but do not allow unrestricted thoroughfare as the leaves are stacked in the opening space reducing it by up to 50%.
 They are easier to insect screen or security mesh and are operationally simple with fewer maintenance issues as they have fewer mechanical parts.
 Their disadvantages are that they can be easier to force entry through and are less weathertight for heavily exposed positions (without additional seals being required).

 There are two common forms of sliders: